groupdocs-conversion/GroupDocs.Conversion-Docs/net/getting-started/features-overview.md

 ### Convert specific document page(s)

 Along with the whole document conversion to desired target format it could be useful to convert specific document pages or page range.
-To such partial document conversion you should specify desired pages numbers to convert using [Pages](https://reference.groupdocs.com/conversion/net/groupdocs.conversion.options.convert/commonconvertoptions-1/pages) property of ConvertOptions class.
+For such partial document conversion you should specify desired pages numbers to convert using [Pages](https://reference.groupdocs.com/conversion/net/groupdocs.conversion.options.convert/commonconvertoptions-1/pages) property of ConvertOptions class.

 ### Auto-detect source document format